Is it safe for travelers to visit Italy? - Local News 8

 Despite significant efforts to contain the virus, the number of cases outside Asia have shot up over the past week, with Italy currently experiencing the largest outbreak in Europe.

-During a press briefing on Tuesday, Angelo Borrelli, head of the country’s Civil Protection agency, confirmed that seven people have died and at least 283 have been infected with coronavirus in Italy.
+During a press briefing on Tuesday evening, Angelo Borrelli, head of the country’s Civil Protection agency, confirmed the death toll has risen to 11 and at least 322 people have been infected with coronavirus in Italy.

-According to Borrelli, there are 212 cases in the northern Italian region of Lombardy and 38 in neighboring Veneto.
-There is one case in Sicily, the first occurrence of the virus in southern Italy.
+According to Borrelli, 212 of the cases are in the northern Italian region of Lombardy.

+Italian Prime Minister Giuseppe Conte has attempted to relieve fears after admitting that a “not entirely proper” management of a hospital in northern Italy contributed to the spread of the virus in the country.

+“Our health system is excellent, our precautionary measures are of the utmost rigor and we trust that, by virtue of the combined provisions … we will promote a containment effect,” Conte told reporters on Tuesday.

-The Italian government has taken “extraordinary measures” in a bid to control the outbreak, including a ban on public events in at least 10 municipalities and suspending the Venice Carnival.
+The Italian government has taken “extraordinary measures” to try to control the outbreak, including banning public events in several municipalities and suspending the Venice Carnival.

 These recent developments have left those preparing to visit the country with many questions.